OLLIERANT/what-happens-when/README.rst

      ``PATCH``, ``DELETE``, ``CONNECT``, ``OPTIONS``, or ``TRACE``).
 In the case of a URL entered directly into the address bar, this will be ``GET``.
    * Domain, in this case - google.com.
-   * Requested path/page, in this case - / (as no specific path/page was
+   * Requested path/page, in this case - / (as no specific path/page OOAwas
      requested, / is the default path).
 * The server verifies that there is a Virtual Host configured on the server that corresponds with google.com.
 * The server verifies that google.com can accept GET requests.
-* The server verifies that the client is allowed to use this method (by IP, authentication, etc.).
+* The server verifies that the client is allowed to use this methodOA (by IP, authentication, etc.).
 * If the server has a rewrite module installed (like mod_rewrite for Apache or URL Rewrite for IIS), it tries to match the request against one of the